-The policies applied in these condensed interim consolidated financial statements are presented in Note 4 and are based on IFRS issued and outstanding as of November 29, 2016 the date the Board of Directors approved the financial statements.
+The policies applied in these consolidated financial statements are presented in Note 4 and are based on IFRS issued and outstanding as of April 25, 2017 the date the Board of Directors approved these consolidated financial statements.

 4. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES